-3.1 Model Accuracy
+3.1 Model accuracy

-The Maxent model exhibited excellent performance, and the outcome of the model are acceptable, because the outcome reflect excellent performance in faithfully delineating the distributional profile of Acacia senegal, manifesting mean training and test AUC metrics of 0.905 (Figure 4.).
-Run for Aciacasenegal generated AUC value more than 0.9, showed performance greatly accuracy.
+The Maxent model exhibited excellent performance, and the outcome of the model was acceptable because the outcome reflected excellent performance in accurately delineating the distributional profile of Acacia senegal, with mean training and test AUC metrics of 0.905 (Figure 4).
+Run for Aciaca senegal generated an AUC greater than 0.9, indicating great accuracy.

-Fig. 2 Jackknife of regularized training gain for Acacia senegal
+Fig. 2 Jackknife plot of the regularized training gain for Acacia senegal

-Fig .3 Cross-validated AUC (Area under the receiver operating characteristic curve)
+Fig.3 Cross-validated AUC (area under the receiver operating characteristic curve)